contentstack/app-sdk-docs/README.md

 ```

 This method retrieves metadata for an asset or entry.
 It accepts metadata configuration as required arguments.
 This config contains basic details that you need to identify the metadata object you want to retrieve.

+### retrieveAllMetaData(metadataConfig: AnyObject)

+You can use Get all Metadata to fetch the metadata information of all the entries/assets present in your stack.

 ### updateMetadata(metadataConfig: IMetadataUpdate)